nakel-ola/marketplace/README.md

 # Marketplace

-This is a marketplace project built with Next.js, TypeScript, Shadcn UI, and Tailwind CSS.
+This is a marketplace to but why you need from the confort of your home.

 ## Getting started